 General

-Loans are normally only made to recognized herbaria and institutions with a permanent state listed in Index herbarium.
+Loans are normally only made to recognised herbaria and institutions with a permanent state listed in Index Herbarioum.
 However, loan requests are dealt with on a case-to-case basis.
 The responsibility for safe-keeping and return of the loans falls upon the borrowing institution.
 Students or researchers not in permanent employment will only receive loans in the name of their supervisors.

 Consider first if digital images are sufficient instead of the actual material.
-Digital images of mainly type material are available at Sweden's Virtual Herbarium.
+Digital images of mainly type material are available at Sweden's Virtual Herbarium (external website).
 Other specimens or close-ups may be photographed upon request.
 In the case of major investigations, researchers are encouraged to visit the herbarium to assess the collections at the beginning of the project.

-The formal loan requests should be made by the head of the institution or a curator to the Director of the Herbarium in Lund (LD); Associated Professor Ulf Arup either by email ulf [dot] arup [at] biol [dot] lu [dot] se or by regular mail:
+The formal loan requests should be made by the head of the institution or a curator to the Director of LD; Associated Professor Ulf Arup either by email Ulf [dot] Arup [at] biol [dot] lu [dot] se or by regular mail:

 Botanical Museum